 The illness is called multiple sclerosis (MS), a disorder involving the spinal cord and brain.
 Remember the ALS and the ice-bucket challenge?
 Well, let’s just say that multiple sclerosis is a distant cousin of ALS in that they both involve the nervous system (although I will have to qualify there are a lot of major differences between the two).

-The weird thing is that all her life my mother has been living in the fun-but-warm Philippines.
+The weird thing is that all her life, my mother has been living in the fun-and-warm Philippines.
 And most definitely, she’s not Caucasian.
 She is one of the very few Filipinos with this illness, although for some reason the number of those diagnosed is said to be slowly increasing.

 How rare is MS among Filipinos?
 In the Multiple Sclerosis Lay Forum held at St Luke’s Hospital in Quezon City on 5 December 2015, for instance, less than 12 MS patients attended.
 According to the Asian Hospital website, an estimated 8,400 have MS in a country of around 100 million Filipinos.

-People with MS may seem “normal” to some in that most do not necessarily see them as sickly.
+People with MS may seem “normal” to some in that most do not necessarily look sickly.
 But don’t be fooled.
 There will be days where they can do their normal chores.
 At other times, though, they are simply too tired that they cannot even get out of bed.